veler/clipboardzanager/README.md

 * Create an application on the [OneDrive developers portal](https://dev.onedrive.com/) with the following permissions :
   * ``Files.ReadWrite.AppFolder``
   * ``User.Read``
-* Create an application on the [DropBox developers portal](https://www.dropbox.com/developers) with the folling permissions :
+* Create an application on the [DropBox developers portal](https://www.dropbox.com/developers) with the following permissions :
   * ``AppFolder``

 Once done, you will have to rename the ``passwords-sample.txt`` file to ``passwords.txt`` and complete it with the ``appkey`` and ``redirection URI`` provided by OneDrive and DropBox.